middleware-labs/agent-apm-php/README.md

    ```
    $tracker->postTrack();
    ```
-8. If you want to enable logging feature into your project, then you can use below code snippet:
+8. If you want to enable Logging feature along with tracing in your project, then you can use below code snippet:
    ```
    $tracker->warn("this is warning log.");
    $tracker->error("this is error log.");